SSS-Says-Snek/hisock/README.md

 ## Documentation
-Documentation is located on [ReadTheDocs](https://hisock.readthedocs.io), though it currently does not contain a lot of information.
+Documentation is located on [ReadTheDocs](https://hisock.readthedocs.io), though it is currently not finished.
-There will also soon be functioning examples, to show the main features of hisock.

 ## Installation
 `hisock` is available on PyPI, [here](https://pypi.org/project/hisock).
 Just do the following command.